avinash-218/avinash-218/README.md

 <p>

-- Computer Science & Engineering Graduate from Mepco Schlenk Engineering College (2023). 🎓
+- Machine Learning Engineer (Intern) | Founding Team Member.
-- Looking for opportunities and collaborations in the field of Machine Learning / Data Science. ✅
+- Looking for opportunities and collaborations in the field of Machine Learning & Artificial Intelligence. ✅
-- Seeking opportunities to work in a challenging environments and push my boundaries. 💪
+- Seeking opportunities to work in a startup environment where I can uphold myself & the team. 💪
-- Technical Blogger 📝
+- Technical Blogger. 📝
+- Objective: Seeking a job in more challenging and healthy work environment where I can utilize and enhance my skills and knowledge for organizational growth and commit myself to an organization.
 </p>